-Therefore, we perform MI prior to carrying out 2sls and 3sls analyses.
-We begin by investigating all the possible associations between the covariates available in the data set and the missingness, univariately for costs, QALYs and baseline $EQ5D_0$ .
-Covariates which are predictive of both, the missing values and the probability of missing, are to be included in the imputation model as auxiliary variables, as conditioning on more variables helps make the MAR assumption more plausible.
-None of the available covariates satisfies these criteria and therefore, we do not include any auxiliary variables in our imputation models.
-Thus, we impute total cost, total QALYs and baseline $EQ5D_0$ , 50 times by chained equations, using predictive mean matching (PMM), taking the 5 nearest neighbours as donors (White et al., 2011), including treatment received in the imputation model and stratifying by treatment allocation.
-We perform 2sls on costs and QALYs independently and calculate (within MI) SE for the INB assuming independence between costs and QALYs.
-For the 3sls approach, the model is fitted to both outcomes simultaneously, and the post-estimation facilities are used to extract the variance-covariance estimate, and compute the estimated INB and its corresponding SE.
+Therefore, we use an MI prior to carry out two-stage least squares and three-stage least squares analyses.
+We begin by investigating all the possible associations between the covariates that are available in the data set and the missingness, univariately for costs, QALYs and baseline $EQ5D_0$.
+Covariates which are predictive of both, the missing values and the probability of being missing, are to be included in the imputation model as auxiliary variables, as conditioning on more variables helps to make the missingness at random assumption more plausible.
+None of the available covariates satisfies these criteria and, therefore, we do not include any auxiliary variables in our imputation models.
+Thus, we impute total cost, total QALYs and baseline $EQ5D_0$, 50 times by chained equations, using predictive mean matching, taking the five nearest neighbours as donors (White et al., 2011), including treatment received in the imputation model and stratifying by treatment allocation.
+We perform two-stage least squares on costs and QALYs independently and calculate (within MI) SE for INB assuming independence between costs and QALYs.
+For the three-stage least squares approach, the model is fitted to both outcomes simultaneously, and the post-estimation facilities are used to extract the variance-covariance estimate and to compute the estimated INB and its corresponding SE.
 We also use the CACE estimates of incremental cost and QALYs to obtain the ICER.
-After applying each method to the 50 MI sets, we combine the results using Rubin's rules (Rubin, 1987).
+After applying each method to the 50 MI sets, we combine the results by using Rubin's rules (Rubin, 1987).
+(Applying IV two-stage least squares and three-stage least squares with multiply imputed data sets, and combining the results by using Rubin's rules can be done automatically in Stata (StataCorp., 2015) using mi estimate, cmdok: ivregress 2sls and mi estimate, cmdok: reg3.
+In R, ivregress can be used with the with.mids command within mice, but systemfit cannot at present be combined with this command, so Rubin's rules must be coded manually.
+Sample code is available from http://wileyonlinelibrary.com/journal/rss-datasets.)